beerus/rpg-cwf/README.md

 First version

-User can create a player
+User can create a player\n
-Different classes (different bonuses for each class) Player can move to locations
+Different classes (different bonuses for each class)\n Player can move to locations\n
 The location might have a monster to fight
 If the player defeats the monster, they receive:
 Experience points, gold, random loot